vidispine/hull/hull/doc/transformations.md

   Following additional rules apply to the usage of templating expressions in this manner:

-  - when refering to the `.Values` in `values.yaml` you need to refer to
+  - when referring to the `.Values` in `values.yaml` you need to refer to

     ```yaml
     (index . \"PARENT\").Values